eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 Antelope supports several C++ data types for developing smart contracts.
 Developers can use these types to define data structures and write functions that interact with the EOS blockchain and smart contract system.
 Here are some of the most commonly used types:

 - `uint64_t`: This is an unsigned 64-bit integer type used for storing numeric values.
 It's commonly used for representing amounts of assets.
-- `name`: This is a type that represents an account name on the EOSIO network.
-Account names are 12-character strings that uniquely identify user accounts.
+- `name`: This is a type that represents an account name which is a string of up to 12 characters that uniquely identifies an account on the EOS network.
+To save space and improve efficiency, account names are stored as 64-bit unsigned integers (`uint64_t`) in the EOS database.
+The _n() macro is used to convert an account name string into its corresponding` uint64_t` value.
+And the `name.value()` returns the underlying `uint64_t` value.
 - `asset`: This is a type that represents a quantity of a particular asset, such as EOS.
 It includes both the amount and the symbol of the asset, example `1.0000 EOS`.
 - `string`: This is a type that represents a sequence of characters, such as a message or a username.
 - `time_point_sec`: This is a type that represents a point in time as the number of seconds since the Unix epoch (January 1, 1970).